 Though my dad made plenty of other memorably comforting dinners (roast chicken with garlic and rosemary and Hungarian stuffed cabbage with sweet-and-sour tomato sauce, to name a few), his crab cakes were a force to be reckoned with.

-We ate them for birthdays, anniversaries, coming-home-from-college gatherings, and average Tuesdays.
+We ate them for birthdays (right alongside birthday cake!), anniversaries, coming-home-from-college gatherings, and average Tuesdays.

 I’ll never forget the first time I was tasked with the responsibility of preparing my family’s crab cakes solo.
 My parents were stuck in traffic, and no one was there to supervise as I timidly dropped fronds of dill into the mix and wondered if I had overused the Old Bay.